Want to be a leader? Want to set yourself apart from all other accounting majors? Want to earn money while helping your colleagues?

 - Prepare for weekly class (assignments provided by faculty).

-- Enroll in BMGT398C Undergraduate Teaching Scholars Training for 1cr in Fall semester.
+- Enroll in BMGT398C Undergraduate Teaching Scholars Training for 1 credit in the fall semester.

 - One credit course in teaching methods (will require completion of assignments provided by faculty).